 First things first, the mainline should always have a heavier weight than the leader line.
 There are situations where this may not be the case, but for a beginners tip take this one to the bank.
 The main reason for this rule is if you ever break your line, it’ll likely be the leader and won’t loose the rest of your setup/gear on the mainline.

 My go to mainline is Maxima Ultragreen monofilament (see 2nd image), and often spool up 15#.
 I’ve used this line for all sizes of Salmon and Steelhead, including 20+ lb Chinook and Chum Salmon.
-Additionally, a green/darker colored Braid in the 20# to 30# weight can work as well.
+This said, Braid is quickly becoming my favorite mainline and if you prefer this type of line I’d recommend a green/darker colored Braid in the 50# to 65# weight.
+50# braid has the same diameter as 15# monofilament.
 If you want more information on braid see my article best braided fishing lines.

 My go to leader line is Seaguar fluorocarbon line (see 3rd image), and usually use the 8# to 12#.
 It’s expensive and worth every penny!
 I can’t stress enough, fishing line and leader is not something you want to cheap out on.